TeachBooks/deploy-book-workflow/README.md

 Whenever the workflow is triggered, progress can be seen under the `Actions` tab.
 From this tab, you can also initiate it without any trigger commits.

-If you find the default template workflow could be improved, please open an issue at [Issues](https://github.com/TeachBooks/deploy-book-workflow/issues).
+If you find the workflow could be improved, please open an issue at [Issues](https://github.com/TeachBooks/deploy-book-workflow/issues).